 The Black Dogs of English Folklore

-There are stories of black dogs with a rider who happens to be a huntsman.
-In others, this huntsman is said to be the devil himself, and the black dogs are his pets, working for him.
+There are stories of black dogs with a rider who is a huntsman.
+In others, this huntsman is said to be the devil, and the black dogs are his pets, working for him.

-Tales of black dogs have been told in many legends spanning from northern England to central America and in anglo Saxon chronicles and Latin America.
+Tales of black dogs have been told in many legends from northern England to central America and Anglo-Saxon chronicles and Latin America.

 The Fairy Hounds of Celtic Mythology

-Whether these Celtic hounds have any relationship to the now-extinct breed of Celtic hounds is still unknown.
+Whether these Celtic hounds are related to the now-extinct breed of Celtic hounds is still unknown.

 What are the Most Common Characteristics of Hellhounds?

-Hellhounds attempt to instill as much fear as possible when it comes to color.
+Hellhounds attempt to instill as much fear as possible regarding color.
 They are often spotted in a completely black coat, except for the Celtic fairy hounds.

 Hellhound’s Facial features